 RMSL: So if I’m getting the treatment it’s recommended to stop my medication?

 Dr: Our suggestion is don’t stop those medications because a good number of patients are doing some benefit, the idea is to diminish as much as possible the side effects , that way the patient will get a good benefit.

 RMSL: Now going back a little bit with autologous stem cells and the intrathecal being the most recommended for the patient, can you tell us about the risks of using other sources of stem cells in this case what are the reactions or what is it that you suggest more the autologous stem cells rather than other sources?

 Dr: The risk to have something that doesn’t belong to our body is that our own immune system will be more active and if we know that part of the problem of MS is the activity of the immune system then that will produce a reaction that worsens the disease, that’s one part.
 The other of course is about safety, because if we use another source of cells different that don’t belong to the patient the name is Allogeneic , is we use Allogeneic stem cells that can trigger an allergic reaction, it can produce a rejection or can transmit a disease like a virus or other illness that are possible to receive.
 That’s why we avoid to recommend allogeneic

 If you are interested in the field of Stem Cells or wish to find out if it can offer you a solution to any major health conditions or for wellness purposes contact us and find out if and how Stem Cells can help you improve your quality of life.
+At Progencell we are specialists in stem cell therapy for MS in Mexico.
 Contact one of our Regenerative Medicine Science Liaisons at 1 (888) 443 6235 or send us an email to email@example.com